jackpooleybc/exchange-swift/README.md

 ## Requirements

-`BlockchainExchangeKit` works on iOS 13 and macoOS Catalina or above.
+`BlockchainExchangeKit` works on iOS 13 and macOS Catalina or above.

 ## Installation